thibaultfriedrich-backup/git-project/README.md

 3. use command `gitp config project <project1> <project2>` to define the projects to pull
 4. use command `gitp pull <ref> <branch>` and it will automatically pull what you want

-> Onyl this 3 commands exists, use standard git commands for other operations.
+> Only this 3 commands exists, use standard git commands for other operations.

 #### As a node module